 The Full Netflix Value Statement

-Now, that quote you see in the poster above is actually a paraphrase of one slide from Netflix’s Culture presentation.
+In addition, that quote you see in the meme above is actually a paraphrase of one slide from Netflix’s Culture presentation.
 (See below.)

-People who are liking and sharing the Hasting’s “brilliant jerks” poster in social media need to read the rest of this presentation.
+People sharing the “brilliant jerks” meme need to read the rest of this presentation.
 They’ll notice that while Netflix talks a lot about teamwork, it also places “Courage” as one of its top values, including the mandates, “You say what you think even if it is controversial” and “You question actions inconsistent with our values.”

 A few slides later, the presentation notes that, “Sustained B-level performance, despite ‘A for effort’, generates a generous severance package.”
 Netflix wants “stars at every position.”